Free Field Trips

 For registration and answers to questions, contact Erica Pelley at 541-382-4754 ext.
 320 or contact us.

-In partnership with Trust Management Services, LLC and with support from Paul Bunyan Foundation and the USDA U.S. Forest Service.
+In partnership with Trust Management Services, LLC and with support from Paul Bunyan Foundation and the USDA U.S. Forest Service and the Pacific Power Foundation.